 In cases where a student may be absent for four or more days, a Notification of Emergency Absence can be requested by a student from the College (in cases of accident, sickness, bereavement, etc.).
 Further, it is the responsibility of the student to contact instructors upon returning to make up missed course work.
-Call the Counseling Office for the WCC campus and the Registration Office at the other sites to request the Notification of Emergency Absence.
+Call the Counseling Office for the WCC campus to request the Notification of Emergency Absence.